Updated: Nov 2

-When we do this, we're cutting the things out of our schedule that helps us to feel our best.
-Self-care activities are the things that help you rest, relax and recharge so you have the energy and attention you need to not just get through your day, but enjoy your day.
+When we do this, we're cutting the things out of our schedule that help us to feel our best.
+Self-care activities are the things that help you rest, relax and recharge, so you have the energy and attention you need to not just get through your day but enjoy it.
 Self-care activities have a positive impact on our mental health.

 So, while they may be the easy things to cross off our calendar when we get busy, resist that temptation.
-You may need to make adjustments during busier seasons in life, but don't stop with self-care altogether.
+You may need to adjust during busier seasons, but don't stop with self-care altogether.

 Let others help